Coral Reef Fisheries

 Demersal snapper-grouper fisheries in Indonesia are highly lucrative but little data exist to manage stocks sustainably.
 Our work will aid in identifying methods for improving data collection and applying those methods to enable the establishment of harvest control rules.

-Based in Narragansett Bay, RI, this project will serve as a proof-of-concept for using cutting-edge hydroacoustic technology for fisheries assessments.
-Such advances will allow managers to more accurately determine sustainable fishing levels of pelagic species such as Atlantic menhaden.
+Based in Narragansett Bay, RI, this project will serve as a proof-of-concept for using cutting-edge hydroacoustic technology for local pelagic fisheries assessments.
+Such advances will allow managers to more accurately determine sustainable fishing levels of species such as Atlantic menhaden.

 Coral reef restoration

-There is growing interest in coral restoration as a potential tool to mitigate anthropogenic impacts, but social and ecological feasibility seems low.
-This multidisciplinary research project in Indonesia seeks to critically examine coral restoration through a social-ecological lens.
+There is growing interest in coral restoration as a potential tool to mitigate anthropogenic impacts on reefs, but social and ecological feasibility is questionable.
+This research project in Indonesia seeks to critically examine coral restoration through a social-ecological lens.

 Integrated KELP Aquaculture

-Incorporating cold-water seaweed crops such as kelp into existing Rhode Island shellfish farms requires minimal equipment and maintenance, and can benefit farmers by increasing and diversifying crop production in a sustainable way.
-This project assesses the environmental feasibility of kelp aquaculture in coastal RI.
+Incorporating cold-water seaweed crops such as kelp into existing Rhode Island shellfish farms requires minimal equipment and maintenance, and can benefit farmers by increasing and diversifying crop production.
+This project assesses the feasibility of kelp aquaculture in coastal RI by building an ecosystem model using bioenergetics.